FrancescoFarinola/fashionpedia/README.md

   - `override_parameters(cfg, args, n)` the main script gets batch_size, num_workers, number of epochs as command line arguments and several model parameters needs to be adjusted according to these, so this functions automatically calculates them and overrides default ones.

 `main.py` contains the script to be run.
-It accepts as command line arguments batch_size (number of images per batch), number of epochs and num_workers (affects pre-training, in particular each worker prepares a batch to be trained next - i.e. for augmentations)
+It accepts as command line arguments batch_size (number of images per batch), number of epochs, learning rate and patience and delta for early stopping.

+`customized.py` contains the class EarlyStop and an inference functions with less logs

 `solver.py` contains the functions `do_train` and `do_test` which respectively define the training routine and test routine